Time control: Overtime formats

 Here the game time is separated into two basic domains: the main time and the overtime.
 To switch between the two requires some trigger event, often the expiration of the main time.
 In chess, reaching a fixed number of moves can trigger the gain of a fixed amount of extra time.
 This usually occurs in long games after the 40th move: e.g. 120 minutes to complete the first 40 moves, and another 30 minutes added to the leftover 120 minutes to complete the rest of the game.

 Penalty formats

 Such methods exact a points penalty, or fine, on the player who breaches their time limit.
 One example occurs in Go, where the Ing Rules enforce fines on breaches of main time and overtime periods.
-In tournament Scrabble, the time control is standardized to 25 minutes per side with a 10-point penalty for each minute or part thereof that is used in excess, so that overstepping the allotted time by 61 seconds carries a 20-point penalty.
+The rules may also provide for a sudden death time control in addition to the penalty.
+In tournament Scrabble, the time control is standardized to 25 minutes per side with a 10-point penalty for each minute or part thereof that is used in excess, so that overstepping the allotted time by 61 seconds carries a 20-point penalty; a player who oversteps by 10 minutes automatically loses; in this case, their opponent is given enough additional points to win by one point, if they were not already in the lead at that time.